craigmckeachie/react-course/labs/ts/25-ReduxWithReact.md

 ## Objectives

 - [ ] Refactor the Page (container) component to use React Redux Hooks
-- [ ] Refactor the Form component to be a Redux connected component
+- [ ] Refactor the Form component to dispatch an action

 ## Steps